GeorgeOrfanidis/GeorgeOrfanidis.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I received the Academic Achievement Award from the College of Engineering and Computer Science,Florida Atlantic University.
+I received the academic achievement award from the College of Engineering and Computer Science, Florida Atlantic University.